xinyzhang9/friend-circles/README.md

 - [x] Represent different users with color codes
 - [x] Rank users with connections
 - [x] Reserve some superstars which user cannot delete or edit.
+- [x] Add a welcome page to new users and hide the admin page.

 ### Time Schedule